Dental Implants for San Francisco

 What are Dental Implants?

 Your natural tooth consists of a root hidden below the gum line and your tooth that sits on top of the root.
 A dental implant consists of the same components but with a slight difference.
 The root of the implant is made of titanium, a biocompatible material that naturally bonds with your jaw bone.
 Once the implant is placed then a custom-made crown is placed on top to restore your chewing and speaking capabilities.

-Dr. Pasquinelli and Dr. Olivares offer a range of dental implant treatments to restore your smile’s function.
+Considering dental implants in San Francisco?
+We offer a range of treatment options to restore your smile's function.

 One or multiple missing teeth can have a real impact on your bite, speech, and even your whole health.
 It is not just your health that is affected, your appearance suffers too because a missing tooth can result in your jaw rapidly deteriorating by up to 25% in the first year alone.
 Dental implants are an ideal solution as they look and act just like natural teeth.
 There are a number of different implant options to boost your oral health and appearance.
 Hover over each image to learn more.

 How Are Dental Implants in San Francisco Placed?

 Before your implant procedure, your dentist in San Francisco administers a local anesthetic to the area.
 We also offer sedation options and antibiotics for those who are nervous.
 IV sedation and nitrous oxide are available to make you feel more relaxed and comfortable.